 Another feature about this “prince of the covenant” phrase: it is preceded by the Hebrew word gam.
-One reliable Hebrew lexicon states this about it:
+Regarding this, one reliable Hebrew lexicon has this to say:

-“[Gam] is sometimes put at the beginning of a sentence… It often only serves to make a sentence emphatic.” [from Gesenius’ Hebrew-Chaldee Lexicon to the Old Testament (English translation from German), 1846, pg.
+“[Gam] is sometimes put at the beginning of a sentence… Not infrequently it is used as an intensitive, even… It often only serves to make a sentence emphatic and sometimes may be rendered yea, indeed, truly, or else it shews that the next word takes a considerable emphasis.” [from Gesenius’ Hebrew-Chaldee Lexicon to the Old Testament (English translation from German), 1846, pg.
 174]

 So, this little word gam is a helpful indicator to show that this “prince of the covenant” phrase should be treated as a complete sentence.